When can you call yourself a writer?

 Then we created a program that searched out the weakest, most difficult to find aspects of editing and provided step-by-step guidance on how to polish your work.
 AutoCrit was born.

 Over the years, we helped thousands upon thousands of authors drastically improve their writing and transform their drafts into polished books readers love.

 Today, as you commit to truly believing you are a writer, we would love to help you, too.

-2. Sign-up to receive blog articles, promotions, tips, tricks, and motivation to keep you going.
+1. Signup for a free AutoCrit Membership and analyze your writing, receive blog articles, promotions, tips, tricks, and motivation to keep you going.